top of page

 Recent Highlights

-• Fundraising concerts in London, Peak District and Somerset raising £15k+ for Ukraine
+• 2022: Fundraising concerts in London, Peak District and Somerset

-• Piano Tutor at Jackdaws Music Education Trust from 2017 - three successful piano courses
+• From 2017: Piano Tutor, Jackdaws Music Education Trust

 Background